 Understanding the different types of patent analytics enables you to come up with a more result-oriented and fail-proof approach to portfolio management.
 Patent analytics have become a crucial part of the patent landscape because it enables agents and lawyers to measure their success.

 Patent data commonly contains information about the inventions such as the year it was invented, the inventors, a summary of the invention, country of origin, name of the agents, and so on.
 This type of resource helps agents and lawyers advise their clients on how to commercialize and patent their idea.

 Understanding the information contained in the patent data helps facilitate the work of the portfolio managers.
 By doing so, agents and lawyers can assess a patient’s strengths and weaknesses and in turn, provide a more strategic approach to their clients.

-Patent data has not only helped portfolio managers make informed decisions, it has also helped inventors better navigate their way into the industry.
-Netscribes enables IP lawyers and portfolio managers make sense of complex patent data so that they can offer strategic guidance for their clients.
+Patent data has not only helped portfolio managers make informed decisions, but it has also helped inventors better navigate their way into the industry.
+Netscribes enables IP lawyers and portfolio managers to make sense of complex patent data so that they can offer strategic guidance to their clients.
 Contact us to learn more about our IP research and analytics solutions.